Ratactac/Hackintosh-10900k-AMD-Z490-MSI-Gaming-plus-RX-570/README.md

 ## Note EFI

 Cfg lock Disabled ->  AppleCpuPmCfgLock & AppleXcpmCfgLock is uncheck in config.plist Kernel > Quirks .

 Vt-D activated    -> disableIOmapper is enabled.

+## Note

 This is my own EFI created by zero.
 Following Elite Guide, Dortania.
 It includes some features below.
 Use it responsibly.
 Add your Smbios.
 I'm no build expert.
-I used it for Ae, Pr, Unity3D.

   + SSDT-BRG0 fix some path of gpu.
 Cosmetic